PavloSeniv/PavloSeniv/README.md

 ## 🚀 About Me
 I'm a Front End Developer.

-- 👀 I’m interested in HTML5, CSS3,JS, BOOTSTRAP5, Wordpress, Ajax and everything from the frontend.
+- 👀 I’m interested in HTML5, CSS3,JS, BOOTSTRAP5, React, Ajax and everything from the frontend.
-- 👨🏻‍💼 🖥 I’m currently working on <a href="https://github.com/PavloSeniv/voice-room-pnu">Voice Room PNU</a> and <a href="https://pavloseniv.github.io/go-trip/go-trip/index.html">Go Trip</a>.
+- 👨🏻‍💼 🖥 I’m currently working on <a href="https://github.com/PavloSeniv/PROJECT1">PROJECT1</a> and <a href="https://pavloseniv.github.io/go-trip/go-trip/index.html">Go Trip</a>.
-- 🌱 I’m currently learning Node.js, and web development.
+- 🌱 I’m currently learning JavaScript, and web development.
 - 💡 I'm looking forward to learning React.

 ## 🔗 Links